Androz2091/discord-giveaways/README.md

 const { GiveawaysManager } = require('discord-giveaways');
 const GiveawayManagerWithOwnDatabase = class extends GiveawaysManager {
-    // This function is called when the manager needs to get all the giveaways stored in the database. async getAllGiveaways() {
+    // This function is called when the manager needs to get all giveaways which are stored in the database. async getAllGiveaways() {
-        // Get all the giveaways in the database return db.get('giveaways');
+        // Get all giveaways from the database return db.get('giveaways');
     }

-    // This function is called when a giveaway needs to be saved in the database (when a giveaway is created or when a giveaway is edited). async saveGiveaway(messageID, giveawayData) {
+    // This function is called when a giveaway needs to be saved in the database. async saveGiveaway(messageID, giveawayData) {
-        // Add the new one
+        // Add the new giveaway to the database db.push('giveaways', giveawayData);
-        db.push('giveaways', giveawayData);
         // Don't forget to return something!
         return true;